Luke Kuechly

 Kuechly had an immediate impact during his rookie season, as he led the NFL in tackles and won the Associated Press 2012 NFL Defensive Rookie of the Year award, becoming the third youngest recipient in its history.
 In 2013, Kuechly became the youngest recipient of the AP NFL Defensive Player of the Year Award in its history.

 After retiring following the 2019 season, Kuechly rejoined the Panthers as a pro scout.
-Kuechly resigned from his position a year later in 2021.
+Kuechly resigned from his position in 2021.
+In 2025, he was considered for the Pro Football Hall of Fame, however he was not selected.

-Early years
+Early life

 Kuechly was born in Cincinnati, Ohio, and grew up in Evendale, Ohio.
 He attended St. Xavier High School in the Finneytown area of Cincinnati, where he played linebacker and safety for the football team.
 As a junior in 2007 he had 147 tackles, six sacks, two forced fumbles, three fumble recoveries, two interceptions, and a touchdown as a linebacker.
-He helped his team go 15-0, winning the Division 1 Ohio state title, and finishing at the top of several national polls (Calpreps.com and Prepnation.com) as the best high school team in America.
+He helped his team go 15–0, winning the Division 1 Ohio state title, and finishing at the top of several national polls (Calpreps.com and Prepnation.com) as the best high school team in America.
 As a senior in 2008, he had 130 tackles, a sack, three forced fumbles, two fumble recoveries and an interception.
 Kuechly was a two-time All Greater Catholic League selection at St. Xavier, gaining first-team honors in 2008.

 Regarded as a three-star recruit, Kuechly was listed as the No. 44 outside linebacker prospect in the class of 2009, which was headed by Jelani Jenkins and Nico Johnson.
 After official visits to Boston College, Virginia, Duke, and Stanford, Kuechly committed to the Eagles in January 2009.